rootchain/pcspecsdraft/README.md

 The purpose of rootchain is not to develop a new blockchain software but a network.

-## Principles

-Before the distribution of tokens is over (not staking) there always exists a slight probability that private keys which hold genesis tokens are compromised, in this case we will most probably fork and rollback the blockchain.
-After the distribution is over and community operated validator nodes are in-place we can only advise and mining power or voting will decide, after the Proof-of-Stake is complete.

 ## Distribution

 Tokens will be distributed across the world to individuals which are able to confirm their unique identity using different mechanisms (twitter, sms, photo etc.).